A dislocated approach to organisational change

 It dawned upon me that most organisations operate on autopilot to get things done.

-I believe that the analogy also holds true for the approach to efficiency savings, and organisational change.
+I believe that the analogy also holds true for the approach to efficiency savings, and organisational change and affects customer service.

 For years now we have been taking cost out of our organisations – slimming down, chopping back, reprioritising.
 Caught in the world of benchmarking, best practice, and inspection we see the same mistakes often repeated over and over again across business and commerce.